Sex discrimination examples

 Below are some examples of sexual discrimination at work:

 - A member of HR asks a female employee when she is thinking of having children, or when she plans on having her next child.
 This is sexual discrimination because this question is unlikely to be directed to a male employee.
 Also, this question is irrelevant and makes it seem as though getting pregnant would affect the employee’s role in some way.

 - A male employee puts up a sexist calendar in the office.
 Other male employees laugh and joke about it, but a female employee feels victimised by this derogatory situation.
 When she raises it with her employer, people in the office start to ignore her and treat her unfairly.

 - An employer agrees flexible working arrangements for three female employees straight away, but when a male employee puts in a flexible working request, the employer refuses it, or fails to agree to it in a timely manner.
-This would be sex discrimination because the employer evidently prioritised the female employees’ requests over the male employee’s request.
+This would be sexual discrimination because the employer evidently prioritised the female employees’ requests over the male employee’s request.